Degri95/Kickstarter-analysis/README.md

 Analyzing this chart we can see the Outcomes of Theater kickstarters based on their launch date.

--Theater Kickstarters had a much higher success rate in the month of May/June.
+- Theater Kickstarters had a much higher success rate in the month of May/June.
--December has the lowest success outcome.
+- December has the lowest success outcome.
 Almost equal to the count of failed outcomes in December.

 ### Analysis of Outcomes Based on Goals